Tuurlijk/TYPO3.Packer/README.md

 # TODO
 * Make pretty /etc/issue
 * Jump to some kind of index page on 404 where the user can see available sites
+* Make ENABLE_INSTALL_TOOL cron job so it is touched each minute